pere000/pere000/README.md

 Run the following command in the directory containing your Dockerfile with the added code to the above Dockerfile (Ask to chatGPT):

     ~/Downloads/docker/docker-php-nginx-master$ sudo docker build -t custom-php-bash-nginx .
+    (Note the space and period at the end of the command, they are also code)
 # Run Your Container:
 Navigate to your project directory (www folder = required) and execute: